forderud/HidBattery/README.md

 Limtation: Linux seem to assume charge values in `%`, regardless of the actual unit ([upower issue #300](https://gitlab.freedesktop.org/upower/upower/-/issues/300)).

-# Windows HidBatt extension driver
+# Windows HidBatt filter driver
-This repo also contains a [`HidBattExt`](HidBattExt/) driver that extends the in-built `HidBatt` driver in Windows to also parse and report `CycleCount` and `Temperature` battery parameters.
+This repo also contains a [`HidBattExt`](HidBattExt/) filter driver that extends the in-built `HidBatt` driver in Windows to also parse and report `CycleCount` and `Temperature` battery parameters.